Skip to main content

 Google alone uses more than 200 known ranking factors when deciding how to score your site.
 With so many ranking factors, it’s easy to get overwhelmed by the sheer number of variables to keep track of.

-The most obvious way the SEO score can help is by locating critical website issues you must address as a priority.
+The most obvious way the SEO score can help is by locating critical website issues you must address as priority.
 For instance, a wrongly configured robots.txt file can quite literally stop search engines from indexing your site altogether.
 The Siteimprove SEO Score checker helps identify this type of issue and suggest steps to remedy it.

 Another benefit of keeping tabs on your score is that it helps you formulate and track your long-term SEO strategy.
 You’ll know how best to structure your work and be able to automatically track the impact of your efforts with minimal effort.